HHassan10120/hamses_project/README.md

 **Kaggle**

-[Kaggle]( https://www.kaggle.com/olistbr/brazilian-ecommerce) was an efficient way of choosing and obtaining datasets to work with from the large variety it hosts on the website.
+[Kaggle]( https://www.kaggle.com/olistbr/brazilian-ecommerce) was an efficient way of choosing and obtaining datasets to work with from the large variety hosted on the website.

 **SQL**